|Nutrition Facts (per serving)|

 Black garlic can be found on menus everywhere, but this unique ingredient isn’t anything new.
-It has been used, for flavor and medicinal purposes, in a variety of Asian cuisines for centuries.
+It has been used for flavor and traditional medicinal purposes and in a variety of Asian cuisines for centuries.
 Black garlic is, simply put, the product of aging regular garlic bulbs over the course of weeks or months, a process called the Maillard reaction.
 It requires strictly regulated temperature and humidity to achieve its sticky consistency.

 With a softer, molasses-like flavor, it is a more delicate option than the raw bulb.
-It also has added health benefits, including twice the amount of antioxidants than in its regular form.
 What’s the best part?
 It’s versatile and can be swapped out for regular garlic in most recipes.
 It is a beautiful addition to any cheese plate, bruschetta, chicken dishes, or even as a pizza topper.
 It also gives that extra something to a homemade vinaigrette.
-Keep in mind it is milder in flavor so we recommend, as always, to taste as you add.
+Keep in mind that its flavor is milder, so we recommend, as always, to taste as you add.

-There are quite a few DIY methods.
-If you plan on making black garlic frequently, the purchase of a fermenting box can be a great investment.
-However, the best approach without additional kitchenware, is to age your bulbs in a slow cooker or rice cooker.
-The process is easy, but takes patience to achieve that super sweet result.
+There are quite a few DIY methods, but the best approach without additional kitchenware is to age your bulbs in a slow cooker or rice cooker.
+The process is easy but takes patience to achieve that supersweet result.

-As an additional warning, you will have that delicious garlic smell wafting in your kitchen for the entire cooking process.
+As an additional warning, you will have that strong garlic smell wafting in your kitchen for the entire cooking process.
 When planning where to place the cooker, think about the best spot to minimize the odor.

 Remove any dirt from the garlic bulbs by scrubbing the bulbs gently with the rough side of a clean, unused sponge.
 Do not remove the cloves from the bulb and do not wash or wet the bulbs as this will disrupt the aging process.

-Place whole unpeeled scrubbed garlic bulbs into the cooker.
+Place whole, unpeeled, scrubbed garlic bulbs into the cooker.
 Do not overcrowd the bulbs.
 Leave enough space between the bulbs so they that do not touch.
+Cover.

-Allow the bulbs sit uninterrupted on the "warm" setting until the cloves are soft and black (2 to 3 weeks).
+Allow the bulbs to sit uninterrupted on the "warm" setting until the cloves are soft and black (2 to 3 weeks).
 Check the slow cooker occasionally to make sure the setting is still on "warm" not "low" and that it hasn't switched off.

-When ready, store the bulbs whole in an airtight container for up to 3 months.
+When ready, store the bulbs whole in an airtight container for up to three months.
 Squeeze out cloves, as needed.